team66666/Assignment1/README.md

 customers$amount <- map_quantiles(customer_retail_data$total_amount)

-// The RFM score is then a concatenation of the above three scores.
-Here is its calculation: customers$rfm <- (customers$recency*100
+#The RFM score is then a concatenation of the above three scores.
+Here is its calculation:
+customers$rfm <- (customers$recency*100
                   + customers$frequency*10
                   + customers$amount)